Electricity Retail Terms & Conditions

 2.2.1 the approaching Expiry Date;

-2.3 In the event when Retailer does not receive written notice from Customer informing Retailer of his option not renew existing Agreement by the deadline referred in the above Clause 2.2.5, the term of the Agreement shall be automatically extended on the Expiry Date perpetually until otherwise terminated in accordance with this Agreement and Electricity Retail Terms and Conditions.
+2.3 In the event when the Retailer does not receive written notice from the Customer informing the Retailer of his option not to renew the existing Agreement by the deadline referred in the above Clause 2.2.5, the Agreement shall be automatically renewed on the new charges and updated terms and conditions provided in accordance with Clause 2.2.2 and 2.2.3.

 3. Conditions Subsequent